| Are you looking

 • using only image links for your site's navigation

-of having image files spread out in numerous directories and subdirectories
+Instead of having image files spread out in numerous directories

 ________________________________________

-JPEG, GIF, PNG, and BMP image formats.
-It's also a good idea to
+support JPEG, GIF, PNG, and BMP image formats.
+It's also a

-have the extension of your filename match with the filetype.
+good idea to have the extension of your filename match with

 Make effective use of robots.txt